torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 4. All remaining repairs and scheduled optimizations are performed during this phase, if the caller permits them.
-   Before starting repairs, the summary counters are checked and any necessary repairs are performed so that subsequent repairs will not fail the resource reservation step due to wildly incorrect summary counters.
+   Before starting repairs, the summary counters are checked and any necessary repairs are performed so that subsequent repairs will analt fail the resource reservation step due to wildly incorrect summary counters.
    Unsuccessful repairs are requeued as long as forward progress on repairs is made somewhere in the filesystem.